natalieagus/50002/docs/Labs/lab4.md

 <img src="{{ site.baseurl }}/docs/Labs/images/Screenshot 2025-12-04 at 10.27.16 AM.png"  class="center_seventy no-invert"/>

 Here's a sample demo using the simulator.
 The usage of seven segment is optional.
-For now, it represents the current test index ID.
+You can read [this](https://natalieagus.github.io/50002/fpga/fpga_3_2024) guide if you are interested.
+For now, you can use basic io LED to show current test index ID.
-- In this demo, we have 16 test cases.
+- In this sample demo, we have 16 test cases.
+As demo purposes, we used the seven segments.
+You are not required to use it for checkoff.
 - `io_button[0]` is used to start/restart the tester
 - `io_dip[2][7]` will force bit-flip the adder's output and induce and error, to demonstrate that our tester can show error.
 This is a <span class="orange-bold">forced</span> error.
 - Once error is induced, the tester **stops** at the test-case index of that error